 Key Initiatives WHS People Leader Further develop People Leaders in understanding their WHS responsibilities through Development improved induction processes and development via People Leader Gatherings.
-Develop training for Develop a process to provide current and new employees with training on their decision employees in Public making and responsibilities as Public Officers.
-Ensure this process is included in employee Officer responsibilities inductions.
+Develop employees in Develop a process to provide current and new employees with training on their decision Public Officer making and responsibilities as Public Officers.
+Ensure this process is included in employee responsibilities inductions.
 Review our 4X8 Review the 4X8 Performance process to ensure it is clear and relevant to our people and Performance Process enables the goals setting, monitoring and completion of work to be managed on a 6 monthly basis.